AngadTiwari/NewsBucket-Ionic/README.md

+NewsBucket-Ionic is an Ionic Project.
-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is an [Ionic](http://ionicframework.com/docs/) projects.

+Uses the Open Source Api https://newsapi.org

-## How to use this template
+## How to use this App

 *This template does not work on its own*.
 The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).